Advising & Colloquium

 Academic and career advising at Linfield is a four-year plan.
-All students are assigned a faculty advisor, first in their Colloquium course or Connections program, and later in the academic department that houses their major.
+All students are assigned a faculty advisor, first in their Colloquium course, and later in the academic department that houses their major.
 However, they also have resources such as the Office of Academic Advising for general advising or the offices of Learning Support Services, Career Development and Student Health, Wellness & Counseling for more specific assistance.

-In the first semester on campus, all freshmen will be enrolled in a Colloquium course.
+In the first semester on campus, all new freshmen and transfer students will be enrolled in a Colloquium course.
 This one-semester, one-credit course is designed to help students make a successful transition from high school to the college environment.
 Through Colloquium, students will:

 - Receive guidance and support in adjusting to college life,